-- A. Purpose: The purpose of this District is to protect the Town of Pembroke and its residents from the hazards of development in the floodplains of rivers. - B. Intent: The intent of this section is to bring the Town of Pembroke into compliance with the Federal Emergency Management Agency (FEMA) rules and regulations required for municipal participation in the Flood Insurance Program. - C. Applicability: The following regulations in this section shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for the County of Merrimack, NH" dated April 19, 2010 or as amended, together with the associated Flood Insurance Rate Maps dated April 19, 2010, or as amended.
-(Amended January 4, 2010 Public Hearing by Board of Selectmen) - D. Building permits: All proposed developments in any special flood hazard areas shall require a building permit.
+- A. Purpose: The purpose of this District is to protect the Town of Pembroke and its residents from the hazards of development in the floodplains of rivers. - B. Intent: The intent of this section is to bring the Town of Pembroke into compliance with the Federal Emergency Management Agency (FEMA) rules and regulations required for municipal participation in the Flood Insurance Program. - C. Applicability: The following regulations in this section shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for the County of Merrimack, NH" dated April 19, 2010 or as amended, which are declared to be a part of this ordinance and are hereby incorporated by reference (Amended January 4, 2010 Public Hearing by Board of Selectmen) .[Amended 3-12-2024 Town Meeting by Amendment No. 4] - D. Building permits: All proposed developments in any special flood hazard areas shall require a building permit.
 The Code Enforcement Officer shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall: - (1) Be designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - (2) Be constructed with materials resistant to flood damage; - (3) Be constructed by methods and practices that minimize flood damages; and - (4) Be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed
+If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall:

-- and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - E. Water & sewer systems: Where new or replacement water and sewer systems (including on-site systems) are proposed in a special flood hazard area the applicant shall provide the Code Enforcement Officer with assurance that these systems will be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding. - F. Required information: For all new or substantially improved structures located in Zones A or AE, the applicant shall furnish the following information to the Code Enforcement Officer: [Amended 3-11-2008 Town Meeting by Amendment No. 4] - (1) The as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement; - (2) If the structure has been flood proofed, the as-built elevation (in relation to NGVD) to which the structure was flood proofed; and - (3) Any certification of flood proofing. - G. Certification: The Code Enforcement Officer shall not grant a building permit until the applicant certifies that all necessary permits have been received from these governmental agencies from which approval is required by federal, state, or local law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U. S. C. 1334.
+- (1) Be designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - (2) Be constructed with materials resistant to flood damage; - (3) Be constructed by methods and practices that minimize flood damages; and - (4) Be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - E. Water & sewer systems: Where new or replacement water and sewer systems (including on-site systems) are proposed in a special flood hazard area the applicant shall provide the Code Enforcement Officer with assurance that these systems will be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding. - F. Required information: For all new or substantially improved structures located in Zones A or AE, the applicant shall furnish the following information to the Code Enforcement Officer: [Amended 3-11-2008 Town Meeting by Amendment No. 4] - (1) The as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement; - (2) If the structure has been flood proofed, the as-built elevation (in relation to mean sea level) to which the structure was flood proofed; and - (3) Any certification of flood proofing. - (4) The Code Enforcement Officer shall maintain the aforementioned information for public inspection, and shall furnish such information upon request.
+[Amended 3-12-2024 Town Meeting by Amendment No. 4] - G. Certification: The Code Enforcement Officer shall not grant a building permit until the applicant certifies that all necessary permits have been received from these governmental agencies from which approval is required by federal, state, or local law, including Section 404 of the Federal Water

+Pollution Control Act Amendments of 1972, 33 U. S. C. 1334.
 The Code Enforcement Officer shall maintain for public inspection such records, and shall furnish such information upon request.